- Safety and Health Topics

 Pulp and paper manufacturing can also be very hazardous due to massive weights and falling, rolling, and/or sliding pulpwood loads.
 Workers may be struck or crushed by loads or suffer lacerations from the misuse of equipment, particularly when machines are used improperly or without proper safeguards.

-Pulp, paper, and paperboard mills are addressed in specific standards for the general industry.
+Pulp, paper, and paperboard mills are addressed in specific standards for General Industry.

 Hazards and Solutions

-The following references aid in recognizing hazards in the workplace and provide examples of possible solutions.
+Provides references that may aid in recognizing hazards in the workplace and provide examples of possible solutions.

 Provides links and references to additional resources related to pulp, paper, and paperboard mills.

 - Logging.
 OSHA eTool.
 Provides expert assistance for businesses and workers seeking to comply with OSHA's logging standard.
 Logging procedures are examined, OSHA regulations explained, and links are provided to the specific sections of the standard.

 - Working conditions that do not pose a risk of serious harm.